Travel advice for pregnant women or those trying to become pregnant travelling to areas effected by Zika virus can be found here

 - yellow fever

-This is often the very last items on a traveler’s checklist, yet it is perhaps the most important of all.
+This is often the very last item on a traveller’s checklist, yet it is perhaps the most important of all.
 Cover should be arranged at the time you book your holiday

-The European Health Insurance Card (EHIC) allows you to access state-provided healthcare in all European Economic Area (EEA) countries and Switzerland at a reduced cost or sometimes free of charge.
+A UK Global Health Insurance Card (GHIC) gives you the right to access state-provided healthcare during a temporary stay in the European Union (EU).
 Applying for the card is free.
 However, other, unofficial, websites may charge you if you apply through them.